davidrtlake/uq-calendar/README.md

   - [ ] Focus the input when search is pressed with no text.
 - [ ] Choose to display by month or teaching week.
 - [x] Adapt design for mobile screens.
-  - [ ] If to small make search two levels
+  - [ ] If too small make search two levels
 - [ ] Add export events option.

 ### Small